eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * Anything remotely resembling a link will be mangled into some `http://t.co/asdf` link-shortened garbage.
 In some cases, such as when talking about a domain name, this can make the tweet _longer_.
 You can defeat this by sticking an invisible character, such as U+200D ZERO WIDTH JOINER, around the final dot so it no longer looks like a domain name.

+    In official clients, links are shown unmangled, but without the protocol and truncated to about 20 characters.
+The link to this article, for example, shows as `eev.ee/blog/2016/02/2…`.
+However, at least on Web Twitter, copy-pasting preserves the link in full, including protocol.

+    Note that Twitter's knowledge of domains is not exhaustive — it will link "google.com" but not "eev.ee".

 * For the sake of its SMS-based roots, Twitter supports performing several commands by typing them _in a tweet_.
-In particular, if you start a tweet with the word `d` or `dm`, the second word will be treated as a username, and the rest of the tweet will be DM'd to that user.
+In particular, if you start a tweet with the word `d` or `m` or `dm`, the second word will be treated as a username, and the rest of the tweet will be DM'd to that user.

 * Accounts managed by multiple people, such as support accounts or politicians' accounts, sometimes sign tweets with a `^` followed by the author's initials.
 This has no special significance to Twitter.